NevTheDev0/JamBuster/README.md

 - 2025-06-17: Fine-tuned XGBoost to find the best outcome
 - 2025-06-20: Uploaded almost every component into this GitHub repo
 - 2025-06-21: Reworked the simulation script to use XGBoost instead of RandomForest, decision based on performance
-- Streamlit dashboard demo (alpha version done, needs fine tuning and polish)
+- 2025-06-25: Streamlit dashboard demo (alpha version done, needs fine tuning and polish)
+- 2025-07-20: Realized dataset was horribly imbalanced and skewed, refining traffic log code to only log dirty data to help balance this out

 ## Tools and Technologies